pfenninglab/ad_h3k27ac_3ct_release/README.md

 ## Habib markers individual sample analysis

-Run the following notebooks in order:
+Run the following notebooks in order (this will generate the plot in Supplementary Figure 6c):

 ```
 habib_markers_sample_level_analysis_vst_R.ipynb
 habib_markers_sample_level_analysis.ipynb
 ```

-For the analysis where I filter by distance to TSS, run the following notebooks in order:
+For the analysis where I filter by distance to TSS, run the following notebooks in order (this will generate the plot in Figure 1c):
 ```
 habib_markers_disttss_filter_sample_level_analysis_vst_R.ipynb
 habib_markers_disttss_filter_sample_level_analysis.ipynb